millsvonmilski/ofxSimpleScreenRecorder/README.md

 # ofxSimpleScreenRecorder
-a simple oF class which record screen to h.264 mpeg video without significant frame drops
+A simple oF class which record screen to h.264 mpeg video without significant frame drops ofxSimpleScreenRecorder would be useful when you document your sketch, Documentation is a frustrating process especially if the recorder causes damm frame drops.
+Those frame drops usually comes from saving process, recorder waits until last frame saved in order not to miss next frame of animation. ofxSimpleScreenRecorder saves frames to buffer and save imgages in buffer apart from main app's update so you won't feel any frame drops while you recording your sketch, what you see is what you will have.

 ## Requirement
-This depends on FFmpeg library to convert image sequence to video so FFmpeg should be installed.
+ofxSimpleScreenRecorder depends on FFmpeg library to convert image sequence to video so FFmpeg should be installed.
 Follow the instruction on here https://trac.ffmpeg.org/wiki/CompilationGuide

 ## How it works
 1. Set the capture size and path with setup(width, height, path).
 You can specify the path where video will be saved, just make sure put "/" at the last (ex. "local/somewhere/" not "local/somewhere") or simply leave it as a blank, it will use the bin folder in your oF project